Goodnessuc/Goodnessuc/README.md

 ## Hello 👋🏾

 I am Ukeje Goodness, a Software Engineer and Technical writer.
-I love to build efficient scalable services and share knowledge acquired from the process.
+I love to build efficient, scalable services and share knowledge acquired from the process.

-As a technical writer for various organizations and publications, including LogRocket, DigitalOcean, Axelar Network and many others.
+I've contributed to documenting large open-source projects like Canonical, Cosmos SDK, IBC Protocol, Sui Foundation, etc., and worked as a technical writer for various organizations and publications, including LogRocket, DigitalOcean, Axelar Network, and many others.

 ## What I'm currently interested in